 In addition to that, aluminum recycling is quick.
 Once recycled aluminum reaches the recycling plant, it can take as little as two months for the aluminum to be recycled and reused.
 This short recycling cycle makes aluminum a viable long-term material for brands dedicated to sustainable and eco friendly practices.

 Aluminum recycling is easy

-While impressive, this still leaves 25% of produced aluminum heading to the landfill.
+While impressive, this still leaves 25 percent of produced aluminum heading to the landfill.
 So, what can you do to make sure that the aluminum you’re using is being recycled?

 • Be aware of where aluminum could be: from aluminum cans and toothpaste tubes to aluminum foil and even pots and pans, all of these aluminum products can be recycled.

-• Rinse out your recyclables.
-Recycling rules differ from place to place, but it’s always a good habit to clean your recyclables of any leftover product, which can help avoid contamination at the recycling plant.
+• Rinse out your recyclable content.
+Recycling rules differ from place to place, but it’s always a good habit to clean your recyclables of any leftover product.
+It can help avoid contamination at the recycling plant.

 To learn more about OJOOK’s sustainability policy, please click here.